antimof/UxPlay/README.txt

 UxPlay site](https://github.com/FDH2/UxPlay)).

-Its main use is to act like an AppleTV for screen-mirroring (with audio) of iOS/macOS clients (iPads, iPhones, MacBooks, as well as certain third-party AirPlay-emulator clients on Windows, such as *AirMyPC*) in a window on the server display (with the possibility of sharing that window on screen-sharing applications such as Zoom) on a host running Linux, macOS, or other unix, using Apple's AirPlay Mirror protocol first available in iOS 5.
+Its main use is to act like an AppleTV for screen-mirroring (with audio) of iOS/iPadOS/macOS clients (iPhones, iPads, MacBooks, as well as certain third-party AirPlay-emulator clients on Windows, such as *AirMyPC*) in a window on the server display (with the possibility of sharing that window on screen-sharing applications such as Zoom) on a host running Linux, macOS, or other unix, using Apple's AirPlay Mirror protocol first available in iOS 5.
 (Details of what is publically known about Apple's AirPlay2 protocol can be found [here](https://github.com/SteeBono/airplayreceiver/wiki/AirPlay2-Protocol) and [here](https://emanuelecozzi.net/docs/airplay2)).